libben/assassins/README.md

 ###What you need:

-1. Couchdb server with a database called "Assassins" for storing players
+1. CouchDB server with a database called "Assassins" for storing players

 2. RabbitMQ server

 3. Node.js (installed globally)

-Start both of those servers, change to your repository directory, then fire up your node server with `$ DEBUG=libben.github.io:* npm start`
+Start your CouchDB and RabbitMQ servers, go to your project directory, then fire up your Node.js server with `DEBUG=libben.github.io:* npm start`

 ### Known bugs:
 app.locals is not recognized as a valid property in /routes/index.js, though